-- (i) show a variety of skills and processes; - (ii) combine to form well-balanced meals;
+- 1. show a variety of skills and processes

+- 2. combine to form well-balanced meals

-- (iii) have attractive appearance; - (iv) show thought for economy in fuel and food; - (v) show an awareness of the time available for cooking and serving.
+- 3. have attractive appearance

+- 4. show thought for economy in fuel and food

+- 5. show an awareness of the time available for cooking and serving.